AnkouOSRS/unpotted-reminder/README.md

 as such is **disabled by default**.

 ### Changelog
+**11/11/22**
-11/11/22 - Initial Release
+- Initial Release

+**12/1/22**
-12/1/22 - Added support for regular combat, attack, and strength potions, and both divine and regular super attack and super strength potions.
-Added example video to this readme.
+- Added support for regular combat, attack, and strength potions, and both divine and regular super attack and super strength potions.
+- Added example video to this readme.

+**12/13/22**
+- Added support for defensive magic and ranged attack styles.
+- Check strength boost instead of defense boost when attacking with defensive melee.